Rinaldo d'Este (1655–1737): Biography

 His first move as duke was to reduce the price of the grain and to improve the conditions of life of the peasants.

 At the outbreak of the War of Spanish Succession (1702) he declared neutrality, but this did not prevent the French troops from capturing Modena.
 The Duke was forced to flee to Bologna.
 In 1707, after a long siege in which Rinaldo took part, German troops ousted the French from his capital.
 In the resulting peace treaty, Rinaldo acquired the Duchy of Mirandola, but lost Comacchio.
 In 1721, he attempted to establish friendlier relationship with France by marrying his son Francesco with Charlotte Aglaé d'Orléans, the daughter of Philippe d'Orléans, Duke of Orléans, the Regent of France during the childhood of King Louis XV.
 Charlotte Aglaé received an enormous dowry of 1.8 million livres, half of which was contributed in the name of the young king, Louis XV, on orders of the Regent.
-From her adopted country, Charlote Aglaé received a trousseau consisting of diamonds and portraits of her future husband.
+From her adopted country, Charlotte Aglaé received a trousseau consisting of diamonds and portraits of her future husband.
 However, the marriage proved troublesome, mainly due to his new daughter-in-law's licentious behaviour.